ashmehta/ChatBot-Final/README.md

     public void Transcripthelp()
     {
         Scanner user_input = new Scanner( System.in );
-        System.out.println("Great I am glad to hear that your grades got you into a great college.");
+        System.out.println("Great I am glad to hear that your grades got you into a great college.");//lines 177-182 Implements requirements for 2a
         System.out.println("I would be glad to send your transcript to your school");
         System.out.print("What is the school that you are going to?");
         String college_name = user_input.next();